grimmelm/nft/nftlaw.md

 show the videos!
 This is terrible from Fern's perspective, having invested time and money into making the videos.
-It's also terrible from Alice's perspective, because Fern ought to be very reluctant to pay money to license Alice's rights if Alice can always rugpull by selling the NFT to Bob.
+It's also terrible from Alice's perspective, because Fern ought to be very reluctant to pay money to license Alice's rights if Alice can always back out by selling the NFT to Bob.
 So this solution effectively makes the derivative work rights unmarketable.

 Another answer would be that Fern's license continues in full force.
 Bob has no